 Introduction

-Some efforts are easier said than done.
-It all comes down to having a streamlined, consistent and clear process.
+It all comes down to having a streamlined, consistent and clear onboarding strategy.

 We know this sounds daunting, but it’s no lost cause!
-In this guide, you’ll find everything you need to create a successful onboarding experience that fulfills new hire needs and reduces internal headaches.
+In this guide, you’ll find everything you need to create successful onboarding processes that fulfill new hire needs and reduce headaches for human resources.

-Employee onboarding introduces new hires to their role, goals and other important company information.
-It starts right after the offer is accepted and can last for up to four months.
+Employee onboarding introduces new hires to their role, objectives and other important company information.
+It starts right after a candidate accepts the offer and lasts up to 90-120 days.

 Ideally, the employee onboarding process consists of five phases: